 To check compliance with the documentation requirements, the EM&V Contractor reviewed the tracking spreadsheets and distribution logs for information such as receipts for equipment purchases, number and description of units given to third parties, number and description of units distributed to end users, and dates and nature of distribution events.
 After the review of documentation, they compared the quantities shown in the CFL and APS tracking spreadsheets to the quantities reflected in the Annual Report and the final Program data.
-Finally, the EM&V Contractor reviewed the sample of distribution logs from community events and compared the quantities logged on paper to the quantities reflected in the tracking spreadsheets.
+Finally, the EM&V Contractor reviewed the sample of distribution logs from community events and compared the quantities reflected in the tracking spreadsheets.